Adirondack Farm and Mountain Camp

 What to Expect

-Immerse yourself deep inside of the largest state park in America – Adirondack State Park – and learn about sustainability and the skills that come with operating a small farm in the mountains during this 4-night sleepaway camp.
-You’ll stay at a lake cottage on Round Lake near Lake Placid, NY, while daily hikes and activities allow you to fully experience the surrounding wilderness.
+Immerse yourself in the largest state park in the country – the Adirondack Park – to explore wild mountains and learn sustainable farming techniques.
+You’ll stay in a historic cottage near Lake Placid, NY, while daily hikes and activities will allow you to experience the surrounding wilderness.